crystallabs/crysterm/CRYSTAL-WISHLIST.md

 https://github.com/crystal-ameba/ameba/issues/237

-## API to expose a method to kill Fiber from outside code
+## API to expose a method to kill Fiber from outside code.

 ## Ability to create a Proc and partial from a method with named args: